badu/gorm/README.md

 # Todo
 - [ ] Extract strings from dialect_postgres.go
 - [ ] Extracted strings from dialect_sqlite3.go
-- [ ] Concurent slice and map where needed
 - [ ] Documentation for tests and build examples
 - [ ] Stringer implementation on all structs for debugging
 - [ ] Reorganize local vars from various places